-Will you manage all of it, or just be able to add and edit some the more frequent information whilst leaving the less frequent content for the agency to edit (most common)
+- Will you manage all of it, or just be able to add and edit some of the more frequent information whilst leaving the less frequent content for the agency to edit (most common)

 13. The Technical Stuff

-What are your web hosting requirements?
-How business critical is daily backups and uptime?
+- What are your web hosting requirements?
+How business-critical are daily backups and uptime?

 14. Future Proofing

 A website is an investment that needs to return.
 A good agency will want to help you get maximum Return on your investment.

 The more we can understand at the outset, the more you will get from your website down the line.
 Your agency will want to know: